 Emily is a maker herself—she attended welding school a few years back and makes gorgeous metal jewelry.
 She knows what to look for in quality items and values hand-made objects.
 Having worked at Honest Weight for a total of seven and a half years, she’s also well-versed in its inner workings: buying policies, the community, local businesses, and what shoppers are seeking.

-When this intensive gifting season is done, she’ll begin to stock springtime objects and is eager to partner with Carol Surash, the new Plants Department Manager, to focus on plants, gardening, bird-watching, and other goods.
-"Anything to fight those winter blues with color and excitement about what’s to come."
+Right now Emily is stocking up on springtime objects and is eager to partner with Carol Surash, the new Plants Department Manager, to focus on plants, gardening, bird-watching, and other goods.
+"Let's celebrate with color and excitement about what’s coming!"

 Come in to talk with Emily.
 She loves to share the beautiful gifts that Honest Weight has to offer.